-- The Academic Council, which takes decisions concerning education and research.
+- The Academic Council, which takes concerning decisions education and research.
 Only professors may be elected as members of the Academic Council.
-The Academic Council elects the Rector.
-The Rector is the highest academic authority of an HEI and serves as a chair of the Academic Council, represents the HEI in national and international academic and research fields, and is authorised to enter into agreements and negotiations on behalf of the HEI. - The Council of Representatives, which deals with administrative and financial issues.
-Students comprise 30% of the Council of Representatives.
-The Council also includes a representative from the HEI's library/libraries and may also include alumni of the HEI and representatives of the public according to the rules and the percentage prescribed by the HEI's charter.
-The Council of Representatives elects the head of administration (the Chancellor).
-Chancellor is the highest administrative manager at an HEI in the field of financial issues, material and human resources, and represents the institution in financial and economic matters. - The students' self-governing body and its branches in individual faculties ensures students' involvement in the management of their HEI.
-It promotes the protection of students' rights, makes recommendations on improving the management systems and quality of studies of the faculty/HEI, and presents them to the Faculty Council, Council of Representatives and Academic Council.
+The Academic Council elects the rector.
+The rector is the highest academic authority of an HEI and serves as a chair of the Academic Council, represents the HEI in national and international academic and research fields and is authorised to enter into agreements and negotiations on behalf of the HEI. - The Council of Representatives, which deals with administrative and financial issues.
+Students comprise 30 % of the Council of Representatives.
+The Council also includes representative the from library/libraries and may also include alumni of the HEI and representatives of the public according to the rules and the percentage prescribed by the HEI's charter.
+The Council of Representatives elects the head of administration (the chancellor).
+The chancellor is the highest administrative manager at an HEI in the field of financial issues, material and human resources and represents the institution in financial and economic matters. - The students' self-governing body and its branches in individual faculties ensure students' involvement in the management of their HEI.
+It promotes the protection of students' rights, makes recommendations on improving the management systems and quality of studies of the faculty/HEI and presents them to the Faculty Council, Council of Representatives and Academic Council.